hiralinda/bootstrap-5-photo-portifolio/README.md

 # Bootstrap 5 Photography Portfolio

-A responsive photography portfolio website showcasing a gallery of images with a clean, modern design.
+This is my personal photography portfolio website, showcasing a collection of my own photographs in a responsive, modern design.
+The website features a gallery of images I've captured, providing visitors with an insight into my photographic style and subjects.

 ## Live Site